kochm/wp-mendeley-plugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 0.7 =
+* added support for creating JSON files with references on demand - e.g. to be used as a data source for Simile/Exhibit

 = 0.6.7 =
 * some bug fixes / additional handling regarding the new author data format